lttr/lukastrumm/src/blog/committing-to-writing.md

 tags: writing
 ---

-I have been struggling with writing regularly for quite some time.
-I wanted to write more, publish blog posts and I'm even dreaming about writing a book it the future.
+I have been struggling to write regularly for quite some time.
+I wanted to write more, publish blog posts and I'm even dreaming of writing a book in the future.

 ---

 As usual I am procrastinating this activity a big time.
 Until today.
-I finally feel confident in ability to write something, write something several times every week and stick to it for some time.
+I finally feel confident in my ability to write, to write several times a week and to stick with it for some time.

-I have a feeling that I recognize.
+I have the feeling that I recognize myself.
 I have been there before.
-It is a feeling where all prerequisites are satisfied and you are ready.
+It is a feeling where all the conditions are met and you are ready.
 I had that feeling when I started running almost every day.
-And that was successful, I still run several times a week ten years later.
+And it worked, I still run several times a week ten years later.

-There have been a number of reasons to write periodically for me.
+There have been a number of reasons for me to write periodically for me.
 But looking at my website I struggle: 10 posts in 4 years.
 Better than nothing, maybe.

 So, the reasons:

-- writing force you to shape your ideas
+- writing forces you to shape your ideas
-- publishing ideas make it easy to share them
+- publishing ideas makes it easy to share them
-- publishing ideas make it easy to archive them
+- publishing ideas makes it easy to archive them
 - others can _see_ what you know
 - writing itself puts you in a great state of flow

-There might be more reasons but this is enough.
-Every point on this list is big by itself.
+There could be more reasons but this is enough.
+Each item on this list is great in itself.

+## Why am I confident now?

-Now what are the prerequisites?
+Now what are the conditions?
 Why do I feel confident, that I will be able to write consistently?

-- I have stable working schedule, and specifically I am able to start with my day early in the morning when it is a great time for writing.
+- I have a stable work schedule, and especially being able to start with my day early in the morning, which is a great time to write.
 - I have a lot of ideas.
-Every week I tell myself that I should write about something.
+Every week I tell myself to write about something.
-- I have some confidence that it is worth it.
-This is a classical problem --- everything have been already written on the internet --- so why should I bother.
+- I have some confidence that it will be worth it.
+This is a classic problem---everything has already been written on the internet---so why should I bother.
 - I have a publishing workflow.
 Write markdown, commit and push.
-Easy, isn't it.
-My favourite editor for writing right now is Obsidian with vim keybindings.
+Easy, isn't it?
+My favourite editor for writing at the moment is Obsidian with vim keybindings.
 I like the semi-wysiwyg way of writing markdown.
-Also, I already write markdown notes several times a week.
+I also already write markdown notes several times a week.
-- I believe I know enough english to form the ideas I have in mind.
+- I believe I know enough English to express the ideas I have in mind.

-Only time can tell whether I will be successful.
-But I can thank a few people already:
+Only time will tell if I will be successful.
+But I already have a few people to
+thank:

 About the importance of blogging and owning your content I have learned from [Scott Hanselman](https://www.hanselman.com/blog).